bishoybasily/media-grabber/README.md

     .image()
     .subscribe(
             {
-                // it > holds a reference to the selected file Log.i("##", it)
+                // it is the path for the captured/selected file Log.i("##", it)
             },
             {